In 1923, Work Began on First Block of Country Club Plaza

 The Mill Creek Building, on the first block to be developed by J.C.
 Nichols for his Country Club Plaza in 1923, was designed to echo features of older California buildings.
 The block between Mill Creek Parkway and Wyandotte from 47th to W. 46th Terrace was meant to serve the residents of the new neighborhoods being filled in south of Brush Creek.

 J.C.
 Nichols, certainly one of the most important residential developers in Kansas City, started developing this block of the Country Club Plaza in 1922.
 Nichols had been building residential neighborhoods to the south of Brush Creek since 1907, and he saw the need for an area to provide goods and services for the new residents of southern Kansas City.
-Nichols also had an important insight – that the area he envisioned as the Country Club Plaza shopping district would be accessed not by streetcar riders, but by people in cars.
+Nichols also had an important insight – that the area he envisioned as the Country Club Plaza shopping district would be accessed not by streetcar riders but by people in cars.

 This block – from Mill Creek Parkway and Wyandotte from 47th to W. 46th Terrace (then called Kraukhoff Court) – was the first part of the new shopping district to be built.
 It maintains much of the same character as it did almost a century ago, in part because Nichols put a great deal of thought into the design and architectural detail of the early Plaza buildings.
 Many Kansas Citians today have probably walked down the block without stopping to observe it closely.

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
-(Many people seem confused by the tax assessment photos, which all include a man holding a sign.
-Here’s the story behind them).
-Today, the block bounded by Mill Creek Parkway and Wyandotte from 47th to W. 46th Terrace.
+As part of our Uncovering History Project, the Midtown KC Post is examining each block in Midtown.
+A set of 1940 tax assessment photos is available for many blocks.

 The Plaza before Nichols